dotnet/dotnet-monitor/documentation/configuration/collection-rule-configuration.md

 ### `SystemDiagnosticsMetrics` Trigger (7.1+)

-A trigger that has its condition satisfied when the value of an instrument falls above, below, or between the described threshold values for a duration of time.
-Supported instruments include [Gauges](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.observablegauge-1), [Counters](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.counter-1), [Histograms](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.histogram-1), and [UpDownCounters](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.updowncounter-1) (*not yet*).
+A trigger that has its condition satisfied when the value of an instrument falls above, below, or between the described threshold value for a duration of time.
+Supported instruments include [Gauges](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.observablegauge-1), [Counters](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.counter-1), and [Histograms](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.histogram-1)..

 #### Properties